Skip Navigation

 PGY2 Residency in Cardiology: Cleveland Clinic

 About Dr. Qiunn: Dr. Quinn joined the CMC pharmacy department in September of 2022.
 He worked as the Clinical Pharmacy Manager in Critical Care at Montefiore Medical Center in the Bronx, NY prior to joining CMC.
-His research interests include ICU delirium, pharmacokinetics in the critically ill, anticoagulation in the critically ill, and infectious diseases.
+His research interests include ICU delirium, pharmacokinetics in the critically ill, anticoagulation in the critically ill and infectious diseases.

-Britany Sofio, PharmD
+Britany Sofio, PharmD, BCEMP

 Specialty: Emergency Medicine